 - From traditional afternoon tea to modern interpretations

-We recently wrote about how one of London’s top luxury hotel, Claridge’s, is heading to Beverly Hills for its storied afternoon tea service for one week and though we can’t make it out west at this time, we know several amazing places right here in Chicago that you can indulge high tea without having to grab a passport and book a flight.
+We recently wrote about how one of London’s top luxury hotel, Claridge’s, is heading to Beverly Hills for its storied afternoon tea service for one week and though we can’t make it out west at this time, we know several amazing places right here in Chicago that you can indulge tea without having to grab a passport and/or book a flight.
 There’s a small but detailed distinction between High tea and Afternoon Tea.
 Afternoon Tea which originated in London sometime in the 19th century came about when the seventh Duchess of Bedford wanted a lil meal after lunch but before dinner time and then made it into a social gathering where the rich upper class took part in.
 High Tea was a working class version without the social merrymaking as that was a way to hold over until dinner was served.

 The saying goes “not all fingers are equal” so please do keep in mind that not all places in Chicago that offer Afternoon tea, offer the same experience or menu so its worth noting you can make this a weekly or monthly tradition to try the places listed below.
-We’ve got some places offering the traditional and decadent experience to those with a modern twist.
+For Afternoon tea in Chicago, we’ve got some places offering the traditional and decadent experience to those with a modern twist.
 Whether you’re looking to treat that special person in your life, meeting up with friends or a solo me-date we’ve curated a list of the best places in Chicago to enjoy Afternoon tea.
 To get more information or to make an Afternoon Tea reservation, please click the link provided with each spot.
 Cheers!

 If people watching in a luxury setting while indulging in sumptuous treats is your thing? then afternoon tea at the Peninsula is your spot.
 The Peninsula Hotel Chicago has been ranked one of the best hotels in the city (and country) year after year so you know you’ll be getting excellent service plus and a delectable menu of springtime pastries and small bites, for your money.While the menu changes seasonally, guests will always find a delightful selection of traditional scones, tea sandwiches and desserts to share and enjoy.
 Have a date or special occasion coming up?
 This is sure to impress.
 Afternoon tea at Peninsula Chicago is available Fridays through Sundays starting April 22 , 2022 with seatings at 2:30 pm and 4:30 pm.
 Afternoon Tea cost is US$ 125/per adult and US$ 55/per child, plus tax and gratuity.